DavidRambo/dnr-hugo/content/post/humanism_is_not_universalist.md

 ---

 Zakiyyah Jackson occasionally vitiates universalism under the guise of &ldquo;a racially hierarchized universal humanity&rdquo; (*Becoming Human* 18).
-However, as is so often the case in contemporary theory critical of liberalism, her tacit definition of the universal is an abstract type, which is not in fact worthy of the name.
+However, as is so often the case in contemporary theory critical of liberal humanism, her tacit definition of the universal is an abstract type, which is unworthy of the name.
 Jackson parenthetically identifies the &ldquo;international&rdquo; quality of &ldquo;legislation drafted by exponents from more powerful and stable nations&rdquo; as &ldquo;(universalist)&rdquo; (16).
 Liberal humanism&rsquo;s purported universality is in fact nothing more than its hegemonic normativity—and Jackson also writes of antiblack Western &ldquo;normative humanity&rdquo; (19).